ServerlessLife/lambda-error-sns-sender/API.md

-# Lambda Eerror SNS Sender
+# Lambda Error SNS Sender

 ## A simple solution to improve the CloudWatch alarm to receive Lambda error details by email.
 Available as CDK construct or as CloudFormation.